Current language: English

 And yet it is art

-At its new location, the Theater Building at Charlottenburg Palace, the Käthe Kollwitz Museum presents a newly designed collection exhibition with around 100 works by the artist, initially on the first floor of the building.
+In the theatre building at Charlottenburg Palace the Käthe Kollwitz Museum presents its permanent exhibition with around 100 works by the artist on the 1st floor.

 As an accomplished draftswoman, with a delight in experimentation and a great talent for finding images, her main concern was to create an artistically sophisticated work.
 Slow working, numerous attempts to find motifs and the constant change of printing techniques characterize Kollwitz’s path to the completed work.
 She self-critically questioned her work and compared it with contemporary works by colleagues, only to conclude in her diary in December 1922 about her works: “And yet it is art.”